 Figure 7.
 The confidence scores for the European seabed-substrate data/maps.
-Darker areas indicate higher confidence.

 Figure 8.
 Sediment accumulation rates (cm/year) in the European seas.
-The data have been compiled from published information of rates measured at specific sites.

 Sediment accumulation

 Workpackage 3 also includes information on the rate of accumulation and sedimentation, primarily compiled as point-source information (Figure 8).
 The maps show that the density of available information is variable, with concentrations of information in shallow seas such as the Baltic, but with data gaps over much of the area.
 The low density of information does not allow sediment accumulation rates to be compiled as contoured maps.